|The University of St. Thomas is fortunate to have a strong group of individuals leading our University.

 Vice President for Finance

-- B.B.A., University of Texas at Austin, Accounting
+- M.S., University of Houston/Clear Lake, Accounting

 Cynthia Colbert Riley